ingo/ingo.github.io/_recipes/tomato_passata.md

 - The amount of tomatoes needed will depend on how much sauce you want to make.
 As a general rule, 1 pound of tomatoes will yield approximately 1 cup of sauce.
 - The sauce can be stored in the fridge for up to a week, or canned for longer storage.
+- A Champion Juicer works very well to puree the sauce.
+There is a special large-hole tomato screen, but also running the spent pulp through the machine 2 times to extract any remaining liquid works great.